-As a consequence of our activities, the Neuromathix project involves the international cooperation of cutting-edge researchers in a number of diverse fields: from endocrinology and pharmacology to aerospace-sourced guidance and control mathematics, from clinical care of patients suffering degenerative diseases to the programming of sophisticated software applications.
+As a consequence of our activities, the Neuromathix project involves the international cooperation of cutting-edge researchers in a number of diverse fields: from endocrinology and pharmacology to aerospace-sourced machine learning and artificial intelligence, from clinical care of patients suffering degenerative diseases to the programming of sophisticated software applications.
 Some of these skills, particularly in mathematical modelling, control algorithm design and programming are available within Australia.
 Others are sourced from overseas.
 Like any other modern high-technology enterprise, our structure also involves expert legal and corporate advisers.

 Our senior figures include:

-Nigel is a mathematician and inventor of the Neuromathix technology and patents.
+Nigel is a mathematician and inventor of the Neuromathix technology and patents: new forms of evolutionary machine learning and adversarial AI, constructed using completely different mathematical approaches than neural networks, hence generating new machine learning and AI capabilities beyond neural networks.
 Holding first class honours in pure mathematics and a PhD in differential game theory, he is a former Honorary Senior Fellow of the School of Mathematics and Physics at the University of Queensland.
 A former senior analyst in the Australian Government, he is experienced in running research programmes in both public and private sectors.
 He is one of Australia’s Spitfire Memorial Defence Fellows.

-In 2001 NeuroTech Research Pty Ltd (NTR) was awarded a Queensland Government Innovation Start-Up Scheme (ISUS) grant for the development of software to aid medication of a number of chronic diseases, leading to the Neuromathix software.
+In 2001, he founded NeuroTech Research Pty Ltd (NTR), which was awarded a Queensland Government Innovation Start-Up Scheme (ISUS) grant for the development of software to aid medication of a number of chronic diseases, leading to the Neuromathix software.
 The company was a member of the Queensland Government's i.lab Incubator, a technology incubator for promising start-ups.

-At that time practical deployment of the Neuromathix algorithms had been delayed until cheap, scalable massively-parallel computing platforms became available.
-With the advent of Nvidia's CUDA-enabled GPU computing architectures, a suitable computing platform now exists.
+At that time practical deployment of the Neuromathix algorithms had to be delayed until cheap, scalable massively-parallel computing platforms became available.
+With the advent of NVIDIA's GPU computing architectures, a suitable computing platform now exists.
+In the interim, he began laying down a strong IP position in patents.

-In other scientific fields, he has been awarded the 2004 and 2007 Spitfire Memorial Defence Fellowships by the University of New South Wales for ongoing research in machine intelligence in aerospace.
+In other scientific fields, he was awarded the 2004 and 2007 Spitfire Memorial Defence Fellowships by the University of New South Wales for ongoing research in machine intelligence in aerospace.

 Professor Jenny Gunton is the main medical collaborator in Neuromathix's current development of prototype Artificial Pancreas software.